justinjudefernandes/Phishing-Led-Multi-Stage-Attack-Simulation-and-End-to-End-SOC-Investigation/README.md

 The attack was executed in three stages:
 - Phishing email delivery and malicious URL interaction
 - Credential compromise and impossible travel sign-in simulation
-- Endpoint compromise through malicious execution activity on a Windows system
+- Endpoint compromise and lateral movement via RDP and malicious execution

 The investigation included validating alerts in Microsoft Defender XDR, analyzing sign-in anomalies, and executing endpoint-based attack simulations to replicate attacker behavior.